osg-htc/docs/docs/data/stashcache/install-cache.md

 * `set cachedir = /mnt/stash`: the mounted filesystem path to export.
 This document refers to this as `/mnt/stash`.
 * `set sitename = YOUR_SITE_NAME`: the resource name registered with the OSG.

+When ready with configuration, you may [start](#managing-stashcache-and-associated-services) your xrootd@stash-cache service.

 Configuring the Authenticated Cache (Optional)
 ----------------------------------------------